MartinThoma/memtop/docs/source/index.rst

 Well, I have no ideas.
 Currently I am only fixing small issues if any created in Issues section or if I receive an email.
-So if you have any idea, let me know.
-You can send an e-mail to memtop-info@googlegroups.com mailing list and/or even join it, or directly to me.
+So if you have any idea, let us know.
+You can send an e-mail to info@martin-thoma.de or [add an issue at GitHub](https://github.com/MartinThoma/memtop/issues).

-My email: tiborb95 at gmail dot com
+Note from Tibor Bamhor:

-*The Memtop is distributed for free and under GPL license.
+*The Memtop is distributed for free and under GPLv2 license.
 I dont expect earning big money from this, but if the tool is useful for you, you can consider paying a voluntary price for the time I spent developing and maintaining it.*